aavieux/portfolio-s3/README.md

   In the group project, our applications has the aim to ease teachers and students with managing university-related events.
 It automizes the process of subscribing/unsubscribing to an event in the system and delivers a quick overview of all events in the different university buildings.
 It also helps organisers deliver announcements and notifications to people, who have access to the application.

+Admin Perspective:

+    Manual Event Creation: Without a centralized system, admins might rely on spreadsheets or emails to manage events.
+This can lead to inefficiencies and difficulties in tracking event details.
+    Limited Visibility: Admins might struggle to efficiently communicate event details, resulting in lower attendance due to inadequate promotion.

+Student Perspective:

+    Information Scattering: Students might miss out on events due to scattered information across various platforms or departments.
+    Limited Engagement: Without a unified platform, students may lack an easy way to discover and subscribe to events that match their interests.

+Solution: Event Management Software

+Admin Features:

+    Centralized Platform: An admin can create, manage, and schedule events from a single platform, streamlining the process and ensuring consistent information.
+    Targeted Promotion: The system allows targeted promotion through notifications or email alerts, boosting event visibility.

+Student Features:

+    Comprehensive Event Catalog: Students can access a comprehensive list of events categorized by interests, dates, or departments, facilitating easy discovery.
+    Subscription & Reminders: Students can subscribe to events they're interested in, receiving reminders and updates, enhancing engagement and participation.

+Benefits:

+1. Efficiency: Simplifies event creation, management, and promotion for admins.
+2. Enhanced Engagement: Offers students a centralized hub to explore, subscribe, and engage with various events matching their preferences.
+3. Improved Attendance: Centralized information and targeted notifications increase event visibility, attracting more attendees.

 <img src="./images/gp_wireframe.png" alt="gp_wireframe" style="max-width:100%;max-height:78%" />

 ## LO8.
 Professional
+Acting professional in a multicultural project is essential for good communication, planning, execution and development of a software product.
+Every Tuesday we have meetings with the Brasilian group as part of the agile method of work.
+Then we often discuss things that need attention from both sides.
+This happens usually when two pieces of functionalities have to be combined or adjusted for the development to continue.

-By following the structured approach of the [DOT Framework](https://maken.wikiwijs.nl/129804/DOT_framework__EN_) I am able to find an answer to each reasearch I do, regardless of which project it is.
+Furthermore, by following the structured approach of the [DOT Framework](https://maken.wikiwijs.nl/129804/DOT_framework__EN_) I am able to find an answer to each reasearch I do, regardless of which project it is.
 <img src="./images/dot-framework.png" alt="dot_framework" style="max-width:100%;max-height:78%" />